momoka0122y/draft-momoka-ipv6-only-resolver/draft-ietf-v6ops-ipv6-only-resolver.md

 The iterative resolver can obtain the Pref64::/n used by the network's stateful NAT64 either by static configuration or by using a discovery mechanism.

 The Port Control Protocol {{?RFC7225}} or Router Advertisements {{?RFC8781}} are two options available to the resolver if it wishes to use a discovery mechanism to find the Pref64::/n.
-Using the mechanisms described in {{?RFC7050}} or {{?I-D.draft-hunek-v6ops-nat64-srv}} does not work because they require a resolver to work.
+Using the mechanisms described in {{?RFC7050}} does not work because they require a resolver to work.